tlhutch/test-playbooks/docs/test_plans/features/35_org_host_limits.md

 ## Acceptance criteria

+* [ ] API
   * [ ] Inventory updates fail if they would bring an organization out of compliance with the policy
   * [ ] Hosts cannot be added to an inventory if they would bring it out of compliance
   * [ ] Inventories shared between orgs do not count against the org recieving permission
   * [ ] This feature can be disabled
   * [ ] This feature can be selectively enabled
+  * [ ] RBAC
-* [ ] RBAC (Only Super Users can change these settings)
+    * [ ] Only Super Users can change these settings
   * [ ] If the limit is set below the current host count for an org, ???